rezashahnazar/medicalc/README.md

 ### I am a medical student/graduate, But I can't help by coding. can I contribute?
 YESS! please help :) !
-first, We need You in completeing our categorized list of calculators. second, We need you in preparing a scientific documentation of calculators we make. third, If you know basics about python, we need you to test our library and send us feedback.
+1. We need You in completeing our categorized list of calculators. (the "calculators.md" file)
+2. We need you in preparing a scientific documentation of calculators we make.
+3. If you know basics about python, we need you to test our library and send us feedback.
 So, if you have any question, feel free to send me an e-mail: reza.shahnazar@gmail.com  I will do my best to explain anything you need.

 ### How exactly can I contribute?
-1. You can fork the project, complete the calculators.md file and send a Pull request.
+1. You can fork the project, add your contribution, then send a Pull request.
 2. You can add comments or isuues directly to this repository.
 3. You can send me an e-mail: reza.shahnazar@gmail.com ,and I would try my best to find a suitable way to have your help in this project.